cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 and get the same result for each query.
 In the examples in this book, the convention is that SQL keywords will be capitalized.

 To some extent, the names of things (tables, columns, functions, etc.) also act as if they are case-insensitive.
 However, the behavior here varies among databases.
-We'll explore more on this topic in :numref:`Chapter {number} <joins-chapter>`.
+We will explore more on this topic in :numref:`Chapter {number} <joins-chapter>`.
 A fairly common convention is to always put the names of things in lowercase.
 The examples in this book will follow that convention, which will help distinguish keywords from things that exist in the database.

-Note the conventions used in this textbook may be different from those used by your teacher, at your place of work, or in code found on the internet!
+Note that the conventions used in this textbook may be different from those used by your teacher, at your place of work, or in code found on the internet!

 .. index:: comments